betteriot/betteriot-form/ux/README.md

 * Decided against
 * Not sure

-### Have you implemented a ‘security by default’ approach for your connected product?
+### Have you implemented a 'security by default' approach for your connected product?
 This would mean that users need to change the password on first use of the product.
 It also implies that the produce doesn’t use unencrypted communication nor does it use unnecessary open services.

 * Yes